Clifford-deformed Surface Codes: Clifford deformations

 Here $\mathcal N = \log (p\eta(1+\eta)^{-1}(1-p)^{-1})$ is a normalization factor, $n$ is the number of qubits, $p_\text{log}$ and $p_\text{cor}$ are the probabilities of the most likely Pauli operator that, respectively, implements a non-trivial logical operator and is non-correctable.
 By definition, $t' \geq d'/2$.
 Also, for the depolarizing noise, we have $p_\text{log} = (p/3)^d (1-p)^{n-d}$ and $p_\text{cor} = (p/3)^t (1-p)^{n-t}$, where $d$ is the code distance and $t = \lceil(d-1)/2\rceil$, resulting in $d' = d$ and $t' = t$.

 The quantities $d'$ and $t'$, roughly speaking, capture log probabilities of the most likely non-trivial logical operator and non-correctable error, respectively.
 Since $d'$ and $t'$ depend on the noise bias $\eta$, they constitute a better proxy to the logical error rate than standard code distance $d$.
 Note that this proxy is valid whenever $p$ is low and one can ignore entropic factors.
 Knowing $d'$ and $t'$ allows us to predict which \mbox{CDSCs} on the $3\times 3$ square lattice perform best for given $p$ and $\eta$; see Fig.~\ref{3by3}(b).
+Note that we use $d'$ and $t'$ as alternative measures of code performance for our analysis of small codes.
+However, they are not efficiently calculable for large system sizes that we consider in the next section.